-Share hard copies of "work-in-progress" with your instructor if the opportunity arises.
-As you move toward completion invite—and be receptive—to constructive suggestions.
-It can only make your paper better.
-This is where errors, especially citation errors, get pointed out and corrected.
-After a paper is handed in, such mistakes can be grounds for plagiarism charges.
+If possible, share hard copies of "work-in-progress" with your instructor.
+As you move toward completion invite constructive suggestions, which can only make your paper better.
+This is where errors, especially citation errors, get pointed out and corrected so that there will be no grounds for plagiarism charges.

 - Are all quotations surrounded by quotation marks?

 - Are single and double quotation marks properly used in quotations within quotations?

 - Are ellipses and brackets included in quotations where words have been deleted or comments added?